Woman accused of slitting boyfriend’s throat indicted

 A Hampden woman accused of slitting her 54-year-old boyfriend’s throat while he slept Friday, April 13, was indicted Wednesday by the Penobscot County grand jury on one count each of aggravated attempted murder, attempted murder, elevated aggravated assault and aggravated assault.

-Sonya Dupray, 38, remained Wednesday at the Penobscot County Jail unable to post $75,000 cash bail.
+Sonya Dupray, 38, remained Wednesday at the Penobscot County Jail, unable to post $75,000 cash bail.

 Dupray told police that she and the victim had a fight earlier that night over his erratic driving, according to a police affidavit filed at the Penobscot Judicial Center.